-New York Senate Bill 7508 imposes surety bond requirements on the financial sector.
-More specifically, the bill mandates a $25,000 surety bond requirement for debt collectors.
+New York Senate Bill 7508 establishes a new $25,000 surety bond requirement for New York City Debt Collectors.
 The bill defines a debt collector as any person who engages in a business of debt collecting consumer debts owed or due to another person.
 Essentially, a debt collector is a third party individual or entity who collects debts on behalf of a creditor.
 Creditors hire debt collectors to find individuals who are overdue on payments.

-Debt collectors in the state of New York must be licensed.
+New York City Debt Collectors must be licensed.
 To attain and maintain a debt collector license, individuals have to purchase a surety bond.
 Surety bonds ensure protection for the consumer and the obligee (the entity requiring the bond).
 In this case, surety bonds procured by debt collectors support the creditor.
 According to the bill, “the bond shall be for the benefit of creditors who obtain a judgement… based on the failure of the consumer debt collector to remit money collected on account and owed to the creditor.”
 Additionally, should a debt collector violate the Fair Debt Collection Practices Act, the bond protects the creditor’s interests.

 For example, should a debt collector get the money for a creditor and refuse to give that money to the creditor, a judicial process must take place.
 If a competent court deems a violation has occurred, a surety bond will make sure the creditor gets the opportunity to recoup financial losses.

-How to become a debt collector in New York
+How do I become a debt collector in New York City?

 An individual looking to become a licensed debt collector in the state of New York must complete the following steps.
 Applications can be submitted either online or in-person.
 Please note, before filing an application, an individual must obtain and maintain applicable business certificates.
 The certificates vary based on the individual’s business legal structure.
 Although the certificates are not required when submitting the application, the Debt Collection Agency of New York retains the right to solicit and inspect the documents at any time under Section 20-104 of the New York City Administrative Code.